 A title tag is a brief, descriptive title for a webpage that appears as the clickable headline in search engine results pages (SERPs).
 It should be under 60 characters, engaging, and feature your primary (aka seed) keyword at the beginning.

-For example, a page on the top brand of cookware sets would look like:
+For example, a page on the top content management systems would look like:

 Craft Meta Descriptions That Will Get You More Clicks